Estate Planning Strategies for Challenging Economic Times

 Financial market volatility began to pick up at the end of 2021, and it has evolved into a broader market decline this year.
-The S&P 500, for instance, fell 8.8% in April and is down more than 15% for the year to date.
-The Nasdaq Composite, which tumbled 13.3% last month, is down more than 26% in 2022 so far.
+The S&P 500, for instance, fell 8.4% in June and was down almost 21% for the first half of the year.
+The Nasdaq Composite, which tumbled more than 8% last month, was down 29.4% for the six-month period.
 And bonds, grappling with troubles of their own, haven’t been able to provide much protection from stock market woes.

 While geopolitical conflict is certainly playing a role in current market tribulations, the principal driver of current volatility is the Fed’s sharp pivot toward tighter monetary policy and the potential impact on interest rates, inflation, and the outlook for the economy.

 The economic environment has grown more challenging in recent months.
-U.S. inflation stood at an 8.3% annual rate for the 12 months ended April 2022, just below the March high of 8.5% (which was the highest level in 40 years).
+U.S. inflation stood at an 9.1% annual rate for the 12 months ended June 2022, marking a new 40-year high.

 At the same time, interest rates are moving higher.
-As its recent 50-basis-point increase to the federal funds rate attests, the Federal Reserve is focused on fighting inflation, and additional hikes are likely in the months ahead.
-Longer-term rates have adjusted as well, with the 10-year Treasury yield now more than 3%.
+As its recent 75-basis-point increase to the federal funds rate attests, the Federal Reserve is focused on fighting inflation, and additional hikes are likely in the months ahead.
+Longer-term rates have adjusted as well, with the 10-year Treasury yield now about 3%.